Yume no seirei: Binbōgami

 In some sources, this image of yume no seirei is used to illustrate the kami of poverty, binbōgami.
 Like yume no seirei, binbōgami is a skinny, dirty, old man.
 Perhaps their similar physical description explains why this image of an old emaciated figure has been used for both yōkai.
 However, unlike yume no seirei who brings nightmares, binbōgami brings poverty.

 Makura-gaeshi

-Makura-gaeshi, or pillow shifter, is another yōkai relate to sleep.
-Sleep was a particularly vulnerable state of being because it was believed that the spirit and physical body seemed to separated while dreaming.
+Makura-gaeshi, or pillow shifter, is another yōkai related to sleep.
+Sleep was a particularly vulnerable state of being because it was believed that the spirit and physical body seemed to separate while dreaming.
 The pillow was a threshold, a sort of magical device, that allowed one to travel to another world.
 Because of this, pillows were treated with respect.
 It would have been disturbing to wake up and discover that your pillow had been shifted.
 If the makura-gaeshi moved your pillow while you were asleep, it was possible that your spirit would not be able to return to the body.
 This threat turns a seemingly innocuous prank into a deadly one and is all the more frightening because of the vulnerable unconscious state of dreaming.